In June 2017, TIAA Bank officially acquired EverBank. As of June 2018, EverBank has rebranded as TIAA Bank.

 If you can meet the required minimum amounts, you can take your pick of which TIAA Bank CD works best for you.
 For those with millions to deposit, the CDARS® Service accounts are the best for you.
 For those looking for the highest rates on a standard type of CD, you’ll want to consider the Yield Pledge® CDs.
 With 10 different terms, you can also easily ladder these accounts, opening a multiple accounts at a time with varying maturity dates.

-If you’re looking for a more flexible rate, the Bump Rate CD and LIBOR Index CD would be your best bets.
+If you’re looking for a more flexible rate, the Bump Rate CD would be your best bet.
 These accounts are longer term, at three-and-a-half years and three years, respectively, so you’ll need to be prepared to wait a while to benefit from the account’s earnings.